gregrickaby/grd-bb-child/.github/PULL_REQUEST_TEMPLATE.md

-Closes #
+Closes [Link to Github ticket]

-## Link
+### Link
-Please to your feature on a development server.

-## Screenshots
-Please include a screenshot(s) of your feature.
+Link to your feature.

-## Description
+### Description
+What does your feature do?
+Give some context...

+### Screenshot
-Please describe your feature.
+If possible, add some screenshots of your feature.

-## Steps to Verify
-Please include steps for the reviwer to take to verify your feature.
+### Verification
+How will a stakeholder test this?

   1.
   2.
   3.

-## Other
-Anything else?